breimanntools/aaanalysis/CONTRIBUTING.rst

 Test Guided Development (TGD)
 -----------------------------
-Leverage ChatGPT-provided testing scripts to refine your code and its interface.
-If ChatGPT struggles or produces erroneous tests, it often indicates ambiguities or complexities in your function's naming or logic.
+Leverage ChatGPT to generate testing scripts and refine your code's functionality and its interface.
+If ChatGPT struggles or produces erroneous tests, it often indicates ambiguities or complexities in your function's logic, variable naming, or documentation gaps, especially regarding edge cases.
 Address these insights to ensure intuitive and robust code design through the TGD approach.
-You can provide the complete function or only its **signature & docstring**:

-**Signature & Docstring**: Focus on interface testing by providing the function's signature and docstring, aiming to ensure alignment with its external behavior and documentation.

-**Complete Function**: Submit the entire function code for deeper test generation, targeting comprehensive coverage that accounts for internal logic and intricacies.
+**Essential Strategies for Effective TGD**:

+1. **Isolated Functionality Testing**: Test one function or method at a time, adhering to unit testing principles.
+   Provide an entire and well-documented function.
+The better the docstring, the more comprehensive our automatically generated tests will be.

+2. **Isolated Test Sessions**: Start each test scenario in a new ChatGPT session to maintain clarity and prevent context overlap, ensuring focused and relevant test generation.

+3. **Consistent Template Usage**: Align your test creation with existing templates for similar functionalities, utilizing them as a structured guide to maintain consistency in your test design.

+4. **Initial Test Baseline**: Aim for an initial set of tests where about 25% pass, providing a foundational baseline that identifies primary areas for iterative improvement in both tests and code.

+5. **Iterative Refinement and Simplification**: Use ChatGPT-generated tests to iteratively refine your code, especially if repeated test failures indicate areas needing clarification or simplification in your function's design.

+Through an iterative TGD process, you can systematically uncover and address any subtleties or complexities in your code, paving the way for a more robust and user-friendly application.